 In my last post, I explored the five great pitfalls that derail organizations, cause them to under-perform, and create serious dysfunction.

-In this post, I will describe five solutions to these pitfalls that have worked extraordinarily well in resolving many businesses’ issues.
+In this post, I will describe 7 solutions to these pitfalls of leadership that have worked extraordinarily well in resolving many businesses’ issues.

 1. Establish clear direction.